autodesk-platform-services/aps-extract-spreadsheet/README.md

 Run it live at [this page](https://viewerxls.autodesk.io), or locally by following these steps:

-- create a Forge application if you don't have one yet ([tutorial](https://forge.autodesk.com/en/docs/oauth/v2/tutorials/create-app/))
+- create an APS application if you don't have one yet ([tutorial](https://forge.autodesk.com/en/docs/oauth/v2/tutorials/create-app/))
 - make sure you have at least one file prepared for viewing ([tutorial](https://forge.autodesk.com/en/docs/model-derivative/v2/tutorials/prep-file4viewer/))
 - clone this git repository
 - navigate to the repository root folder and install npm dependencies